Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Expressiveness of the model

 \subsection{Arbitrary metric spaces}

 {\P_{\text{tree}}}

 We can extend Theorem 3.1 to arbitrary metric spaces using prior work on \emph{metric embeddings}.
 Fix an $N$-point metric space $(X,\D)$ and a function $\mu:X\to [\alpha,\tfrac12]$ that is L-continuous on $(X,\D)$.
-It is known~\cite{Bar96,FRT03} that there exists a distribution $\PT$ over tree metric spaces $(X,\mathcal{T})$ such that $\D(x,y)\leq \mathcal{T}(x,y)$ and
+It is known~\citep{Bar96,FRT03} that there exists a distribution $\PT$ over tree metric spaces $(X,\mathcal{T})$ such that $\D(x,y)\leq \mathcal{T}(x,y)$ and

-where $c = O(\log N)$.\footnote{For point sets in a $d$-dimensional Euclidean space one could take $c = O(d\log\tfrac{1}{\eps})$, where $\eps$ is the minimal distance.
-In fact, this result extends to a much more general family of metric spaces -- those of doubling dimension $d$.
-Doubling dimension, the smallest $d$ such that any ball can be covered by $2^d$ balls of half the radius, is a well-studied concept in the theoretical computer science literature, e.g. see~\cite{Gup03}.}
+where $c = O(\log N)$. \footnote{This is the main result in~\citet{FRT03}, which improves on an earlier result in \citet{Bar96} with $c = O(\log^2 N)$.
+For point sets in a $d$-dimensional Euclidean space one could take $c = O(d\log\tfrac{1}{\eps})$, where $\eps$ is the minimal distance.
+In fact, this result extends to a much more general family of metric spaces -- those of doubling dimension $d$~\citep{Gup03}.
+Doubling dimension, the smallest $d$ such that any ball can be covered by $2^d$ balls of half the radius, has been introduced to the theoretical computer science literature in~\citet{Gup03}, and has been a well-studied concept since then.}

-The construction is simple: first sample a tree metric space $(X,\mathcal{T})$ from $\PT$, then independently generate a user distribution $\P_\mathcal{T}$ for $(X,\mathcal{T})$ as per Algorithm 1.
-Let $\P$ be the resulting aggregate user distribution.
+Our construction (Algorithm~\ref{alg:users-general-metric}) is simple: first sample a tree metric space $(X,\mathcal{T})$ from $\PT$, then independently generate a user distribution $\P_\mathcal{T}$ for $(X,\mathcal{T})$ as per Algorithm 1.

-\begin{theorem} The aggregate user distribution $\P$ has pointwise mean $\mu$ and is conditionally L-correlated w.r.t. $(X,3c\,\D_\mu)$, where $\D_\mu$ is given by
+\begin{theorem} The user distribution $\P$ produced by Algorithm~\ref{alg:users-general-metric} has pointwise mean $\mu$ and is conditionally L-correlated w.r.t. $(X,3c\,\D_\mu)$, where $\D_\mu$ is given by

 \end{theorem}

 \begin{proof} The function $\mu$ is L-continuous w.r.t. each tree metric space $(X,\mathcal{T})$, so by Theorem 3.1 user distribution $\P_\mathcal{T}$ has pointwise mean $\mu$ and is conditionally L-correlated w.r.t. $(X,3\, \mathcal{T}_\mu)$.
 It follows that the aggregate user distribution $\P$ has pointwise mean $\mu$, and moreover for any $x,y\in X$ and $S\subset X$ we have